-Whether it's jazz, blues, a French tune or a sly “tongue in cheek” pop tune, critics, fans and musicians agree that vocalist Maryanne Reall has a distinctive way of taking you on an intimate adventure with her innate musicality, warm mellifluous tone, subtle caressing of each lyric and tastefully selected repertoire.
+Whether it's jazz, blues, a French tune or a sly “tongue in cheek” pop tune, critics, fans and musicians agree that vocalist Maryanne Reall has a distinctive way of taking you on an intimate adventure with her innate musicality, warm mellifluous tone and her subtle caressing each lyric.

 A native New Englander, music has always been Maryanne’s passion.
 This passion and her dream to live in ‘California’, inspired by the Joni Mitchell song, were both realized back in the 90’s.
 Since then, she’s appeared at countless venues from clubs and festivals to some of LA’s top jazz rooms including the world-renown Catalina Jazz Club, the World Stage Performance Gallery and the Southern California Jazz Festival.
 She has also shared the stage with notable touring and recording artists such as pianists Josh Nelson (Natalie Cole) and Llew Mathews (Nancy Wilson), and guitarist Mitchell Long (Melody Gardot), among others.